jd-solanki/anu/docs/guide/features/dx-focused.md

 > _DX => Developer Experience_

-Frameworks are nice, they helps you write more maintainable and less code.
-In long run, developer experience does matter.
+Frameworks are nice, they help you write more maintainable and less code.
+In the long run, developer experience does matter.

 ## Configurable Array

-Assume you have list like below and want to just change the size of the avatar/icon in list.
+Assume you have a list as shown below and you want to just change the size of the avatar/icon in the list.

 <div class="cards-demo-container">
   <ACard>